-– A catheter is used to allow the bladder to empty during the anaesthetic process.
+- A catheter is used to empty the bladder during the anaesthetic process.

 - A fine needle is inserted through the belly button and the abdomen is filled with carbon dioxide.
 This separates the stomach from the bowel and enables the surgeon to see the surrounding organs more clearly.

 - Small cuts (about 1cm long) are made in the region of the belly button and bikini line.

 - A thin tube containing a light source and camera (laparoscope) is inserted through the incisions.